Other Life Insurance Options and Riders

 - and before a certain age, typically 60 or 70.

-The limitations exist to help establish that death was, indeed, caused by accident.
+These restrictions help establish that death was, indeed, caused by accident.
 The age limitation exists because age diminishes a person's ability to survive accidents.
 Thus, an accident that a 25 year old could easily survive could easily kill an 80 year old.

 Generally, the double-indemnity option is not worthwhile.
 Although it is cheap, it is cheap because most people die from disease, not from an accident.
 The only situation where the double-indemnity option might make sense is for a young person with a growing family.
 Accidents are the major cause of death of young people, so if death did occur at an early age, the extra protection could benefit the surviving family immensely.
 After the children are grown, and as the insured ages, the need for the double-indemnity option lessens significantly.